 The primary reason that new businesses fail is because of a lack of market demand.
 In fact, 42 percent of small businesses fail because of this reason (CB Insights, 2019).
 So if there’s one thing you should be sure about before you start your business is the need for what you’re offering to customers.

-The next most likely reason that new businesses fail is because they run out of cash.
-Statistics show that 29 percent of new businesses reportedly failed because of lack of finance.
-Other causes for the failure of startups include not being able to find the right team to work with, to get outcompeted by competitors in the industry, cost-related issues, and an unfriendly product.
+The next most likely reason that new businesses fail is that they run out of cash.
+Statistics show that 29 percent of new businesses reportedly failed because of a lack of finance.
+Other causes for the failure of startups include not being able to find the right team to work with, getting outcompeted by competitors in the industry, cost-related issues, and an unfriendly product.

 To reflect on the reasons why new businesses fail, it’s safe to say that it’s a combination between customer-centric reasons as well as lack of resources, which are the building blocks of having a successful business.